UjjwalNepal/UjjwalNepal/README.md

 # 💫 About Me:
-Enable AI on your traditional DBs
+Working on: Enable AI on your traditional DBs

 ## 🌐 Socials: